gfngfn/Sesterl/README.md

-# langprocbase

-A minimal, easy-to-extend front-end of a language processor that supports type error reports with code positions.
+# Sesterl: A Session-Typed Erlang